djotaku/adventofcode/README.md

   - 0 stars Collected so Far
 - 2017
   - Fourth Problem Set Tackled (MAYBE?
 I'll probably do 2021 live first; TBD)
   - Unknown which languages will be added.
-Considering Rust, Java, Kotlin, Javascript
+	- Considering Rust, Java, Kotlin, Javascript, C, C#, C++, Scala, R, Julia, Typescript, F#, Lisp, Clojure, Erlang
+	- Top 3 Current Contenders: Rust (been wanting to learn it for a while), Javascript (needed for nearly any web programming), C# (Unity games are in C#)

 - 2020
     - First Year of Participation (1st attempt: Live Dec 2020; Trying to get all 50 stars: TBD)
     - Solved with Python (initially, when I’m all caught up I may go back and add more languages)